elh4m/final_assignment/README.md

 1.For the first step, exam_final.py node requests my_srv for a random target position between the range of 1 to 6.Then,the main node publishes the target positions to /move_base/goal and check this status of goal by subscribing to the topic /move_base/status.When the robot reaches the target and the status of robot is displayed, the main node requests the user to input again.

-2.For the second step, the user chooses one out of six possible target positions and publishes it to /move_base/goal.
+2.For the second step, the user chooses 1 out of 6 possible target positions.

 3.For the third step,the wall_follower service is generated through initialization of a service client to allow the robot to follow the external walls.